 Put your best foot forward and head along to a free dance night in Brisbane City.
 Latin Nights run every Friday from 7pm in Brisbane Square/Reddacliff Place Place, and Salsa Seduction every Sunday from 7pm at Jade Buddha at Eagle Street Pier.
 For a bit more direction, check out Mad Dance House‘s range of classes for beginners up to advanced.

 About 20 minutes west of Brisbane there’s a great bush walking track at The Gap.
 The reservoir there has a loop around it that will take about an hour to complete.
 Take some snacks and a guitar to chill by the dam afterward.

 6. Get competitive at iPlay

-Need we say more? iPlay is the city’s “Time Zone” where you can play one- or two-player games such as Dance Revolution and other classic arcade games.
-Open until midnight Saturday and Sunday, you may just want to spend your whole weekend there.
+Need we say more? iPlay is the city’s arcade hotspot where you can play one- or two-player games such as Dance Revolution and other classic arcade games.
+Open until midnight Sunday-Thursday and until 1am Friday and Saturday, you may just want to spend your whole weekend there.
 Drop by the Baskin-Robbins on the way in for the sugar hit you need to conquer it all.

 7. Get cultured at Gallery of Modern Art